Alaska Veterans Benefits & Disabled Veterans Benefits

 Alaska National Guard Tuition Assistance

-Army.mil lists an option for 100% tuition assistance for qualifying National Guard members who want to attend a University of Alaska system school.
+Army.mil lists an option for 100% tuition assistance for qualifying National Guard members who want to attend an educational, vocational, or technical training school.
 Resident tuition is available at any University of Alaska System school for active-duty military personnel or members of the National Guard, or their spouses or dependent children.
+Service members attending a school that is not part of the University of Alaska system can get up to $2,500 a year for credit courses, or up to $1,500 for licensure or certification.

-United States veterans eligible for a VA education benefit, their spouses, or dependent children may be eligible for in-state/resident tuition rates at Alaska public colleges regardless of state residence.
+United States veterans, their spouses, or dependent children eligible for a VA education benefit may be eligible for in-state/resident tuition rates at Alaska public colleges regardless of state residence.
 Qualifying students must move to and remain in Alaska during their studies.

 Alaska State Tuition Waiver For Survivors